STEP 1: File the FAFSA.

 STEP 4: Watch for your financial aid offer from Ohio State.

-Financial aid awards for continuing students are available to view online mid-summer (earlier if enrolled for summer term).
+Financial aid notifications for continuing students are available to view online mid-summer (earlier if enrolled for summer term).
 Check your university email account for your aid notification email and follow the instructions to review your package.
 Keep your contact information current via buckeyelink.osu.edu.

 If there have been significant changes in your family's financial situation since the tax year used on the FAFSA, Ohio State may be able to re-evaluate your Expected Family Contribution.
 Download the Expected Family Contribution Appeal for more information.
 Note that appeals require the signature of a staff member from Buckeye Link, 281 W. Lane Ave.